3 min read

 Why Email Remains the Top Cybersecurity Risk for IT Leaders

 Email remains the most targeted attack surface for organizations.
-This is true even as IT leaders deploy more advanced defenses.
+This has not changed, even as IT leaders deploy more advanced defenses.

 Why Email is Still the Top Risk Vector

-Email continues to be the primary entry point for cyberattacks.
+Email is the primary entry point for cyberattacks.

-• 43% of cyberattacks targeted SMBs last year.
+• 43% of cyberattacks targeted small and mid-sized businesses last year.

 Key Tactics Used by Attackers